|

 Dear Tom,

-made it more special to her.
-From this she also learned that if she should see
+special to her.
+From this she also learned that if

-any artwork in the future she would like to have she should either buy it or at
+the future she would like to have she should either buy it or at least get the

-least get the artist's name to make tracking it much easier at a later date.
+name to make tracking it much easier at a later date.
+She has been

 Thanks Again.
 Have a Great Day.